Are you a qualified architect with a broad range of knowledge in the real estate field? Starting a real estate business can be a profitable venture.

 1. T. C. Lewis & Co.
 Real Estate ($6M/year)

 T. Cory Lewis (from North Carolina, USA) started T. C. Lewis & Co.
-Real Estate about 17 years ago.
+Real Estate almost 18 years ago.

 My name is Cory Lewis, and my company is called T. C. Lewis & Co.
 We are a real estate investment and management firm operating mainly in the Appalachian mountain region of the Southeastern United States.
 We are a licensed real estate brokerage in multiple states, and that allows us to identify, project, negotiate, and broker deals for our clients for commercial and investment properties.
 Following the acquisition, we manage the performance of the investment and/or the improvements to the investment through our Property Management and Construction Divisions.
 We now represent clients from all over the world investing in the Appalachians.